Reel Zombies: Synopsis

 When a zombie outbreak erupts, zombie films are made illegal.
-Undeterred, a low budget film crew set out to create the sequel to their two previous, unsuccessful zombie films, reasoning that once zombie plague ends, there will once again be a market.
+Undeterred, a low budget film crew set out to create the sequel to their two previous, unsuccessful zombie films, reasoning that once the zombie plague ends, there will once again be a market.
 The filmmakers attempt to film around the hostile zombies, while also using them as extras in their film.

 Cast

 Release

 Reel Zombies premiered at the 2008 Lisbon International Horror Film Festival.
 Synapse Films released it on DVD on 11 February 2014.